Class of 2019

 Meredith "Mary Grace" Henry

 - Areas of Study: Program of Liberal Studies; Peace Studies

 - Hometown: Harrison, NY

-Mary Grace Henry is the Founder of Reverse The Course, a social enterprise dedicated to the education of marginalized, at-risk girls living in extreme poverty.
-To date, Reverse The Course has sold more than 18,000 hair accessories and raised over $200,000 in educational support for 115 girls primarily from Kenya and Uganda.
+Mary Grace Henry is the founder of Reverse The Course, a social enterprise dedicated to increasing girls’ access to education.
+To date, Reverse The Course has sold more than 19,000 hair accessories and raised over $200,000, which has supported the education of 115 girls primarily in Kenya and Uganda.